 For example, imagine how hard it is to focus on other things when you are hungry, thirsty, or cold.
 When faced with a physical need or some environmental discomfort, you usually focus on meeting those needs before you do anything else.

 Once the physiological needs have been mostly fulfilled, the safety needs begin to take precedence.
 Examples of safety needs include:

 - Living in a safe neighborhood or community

 The needs at this level of a hierarchy can include needs that encompass physical safety and economic safety.
 Physical safety needs can include protection from war, conflict, violence, and natural disasters.
 It can also mean maintaining health insurance and getting regular checkups.

 Economic safety needs might involve maintaining a job, paying bills, adding money to a savings account, and purchasing life insurance.

 3. Social Needs

 Once the needs at the first two levels of Maslow’s hierarchy have been fulfilled, the social needs begin to take greater precedence.
-These needs are centered on belongingness, or a need to form and maintain lasting social connections.
-These can include relationships with family members, romantic partners, friends, and acquaintances.
+These needs are centered on belongingness or a need to form and maintain lasting social connections.
+Examples of social needs can include:

 4. Esteem Needs

-After the social needs have been addressed, the need to gain esteem and recognition becomes more important.
-All people have a need to feel appreciated and respected.
-People like to be recognized for their work and accomplishments, whether these are related to work, school, hobbies, or some other area of life.
+After addressing social needs, gaining esteem and recognition becomes more important.
+All people need to feel appreciated and respected.
+People like to be recognized for their work and accomplishments, whether related to work, school, hobbies, or some other area of life.